Yandex Cloud

 • Enter manually: Enter your own password.
 The password must be from 8 to 128 characters long.

-• Generate: Generate a password using Connection Manager.
+• Generate: Generate a password with Connection Manager.

-6. Select one or more databases that the user should have access to:
+6. Select one or more databases the user should have access to:

 1. Click and select a database from the drop-down list.